roelzkie15/python-microservices-patterns/saga-choreograhpy-example/README.md

 # Saga Choreography Example

-There are six microservices that will work together to demonstrate this pattern.
-We will try to imitate a simple car parking app logic that will handle booking requests, billings, payments, and invoices.
+There are five microservices that will work together to demonstrate this pattern.
+We will try to imitate a simple booking logic that will handle booking requests, billings, payments, and invoices.

 ## Techstack to implement servers:
 - FastAPI